A Wiener--Hopf Monte Carlo simulation technique for L\'{e}vy processes

 \section{Numerical results}

-In this section we present numerical results.
-We perform computations for a process $X_t$ in the $\beta$-family with parameters \beqq (a,\sigma, \alpha_1,\beta_1,\lambda_1, c_1, \alpha_2,\beta_2,\lambda_2, c_2) = (a,\sigma, 1, 1.5, 1.5, 1, 1, 1.5, 1.5 , 1) \eeqq where the linear drift $a$ is chosen such that $\Psi(-{\rm i})=-r$ with $r=0.05$, for no other reason that this is a risk neutral setting which makes the process $\{\exp(X_t-rt) : t \geq 0\}$ a martingale.
+In this section, we present numerical results.
+We perform computations for a process $X_t$ in the $\beta$-family with parameters

+where the linear drift $a$ is chosen such that $\Psi(-\mathrm{i})=-r$ with $r=0.05$, for no other reason that this is a risk neutral setting which makes the process $\{\exp(X_t-rt) \dvtx t \geq0\}$ a martingale.
 We are interested in two parameter sets.
-Set 1 has $\sigma=0.4$ and Set 2 has $\sigma=0$.
+Set 1 has $\sigma=0.4$ and Set~2 has $\sigma=0$.
 Note that both parameter sets give us proceses with jumps of infinite activity but of bounded variation, but due to the presence of Gaussian component the process $X_t$ has unbounded variation in the case of parameter Set 1.